suchetaswabhav/GeolocationAPIProject/README.md

 # Caution
 No need to create a database and table in MYSQL.
-It is already created in the application.
+It is already created through the application.
 And once created , again if you re-run node server.js , you will get error as Database already exists.
 So please drop the database locationsdata by running the command -

 drop database locationsdata;

+And then run
+node server.js

 Good Luck !